ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

    }
    ```

-3. The frontend compiler **lowers** this block into a sequence of TSL instructions that respect the `fn`’s contract (only reading `x`, only writing `y`).
+3. The frontend compiler **lowers** this block into a sequence of Arxil instructions that respect the `fn`’s contract (only reading `x`, only writing `y`).

-This approach allows gradual migration: legacy code runs unchanged inside a “TS shell,” while new code benefits from structural safety and concurrency primitives.
-Over time, performance-critical or safety-sensitive parts can be rewritten natively in TSL instruct.
+This approach allows gradual migration: legacy code runs unchanged inside a “AS shell,” while new code benefits from structural safety and concurrency primitives.
+Over time, performance-critical or safety-sensitive parts can be rewritten natively in Arxil instruct.

 > **Key Contract**: The content of any `'lang'` block must be lowered into instructions that reference **only** the symbols declared in the enclosing `fn`’s parameter and return lists.
 Violations break semantic closure and are rejected at compile time.